-Los Angeles Unified School District officials and union leaders finalized a tentative labor agreement in the early hours of April 14, 2026, stopping a walkout scheduled to begin at dawn.
+Los Angeles Unified School District officials and union leaders finalized a tentative labor agreement that stopped a walkout scheduled to begin at dawn.
 Negotiators reached the consensus just after 2:00 a.m. local time following a marathon session aimed at keeping schools open for more than 400,000 students.
+The timing was recorded on April 14, 2026.
 Exhausted representatives from both sides emerged from the bargaining table with a framework that addresses several enduring grievances regarding wages and staffing levels.
 Tuesday morning classes will proceed as scheduled across the sprawling metropolitan area.

 Labor leaders had previously threatened to shut down the nation's second-largest school district if their demands for a new contract were not met by the Tuesday deadline.
 Classes for hundreds of thousands of children hung in the balance for weeks while the two parties remained deadlocked over financial specifics.
 Success in these negotiations ensures that instructional time remains uninterrupted for a student body that has faced meaningful academic disruptions over the last few years.
 The immediate threat of a citywide campus closure has dissipated.